paperswithcode/model-index/examples/README.md

 or split it up into multiple files as shown in [model-index.yml](https://github.com/paperswithcode/model-index/blob/main/examples/option2-yaml/model-index.yml) file.

-In this example we've split out the metadata into separate files in [metadata](option2-yaml/metadata) and linked it inside model definitions like this: `Metadata: metadata/alexnet.md`.
-We did the same with READMEs that are linked like this: `README: docs/alexnet.md`.
+In this example we've split out the metadata into separate files in [metadata](option2-yaml/metadata) and linked it inside model definitions like this: `Metadata: metadata/alexnet.yml` (pointing to [metadata/alexnet.yml](https://github.com/paperswithcode/model-index/blob/main/examples/option2-yaml/metadata/alexnet.yml)).
+We did the same with READMEs that are linked like this: `README: docs/alexnet.md` (pointing to [metadata/alexnet.md](https://raw.githubusercontent.com/paperswithcode/model-index/main/examples/option2-yaml/docs/alexnet.md)).

 You can see how this looks like in the example [model-index.yml](https://github.com/paperswithcode/model-index/blob/main/examples/option2-yaml/model-index.yml) file